melezhik/outthentic-dsl/intro.md

 * 3 - greedy behavior

 And, yes, it will return 3!
 As outthentic parser is greedy one.
 It it tries to find matched lines as much as possible.
-In other words if parser successfuly find a line matched check expression it won't stop and try to find others, as much as possible.
+In other words if parser successfully find a line matched check expression it won't stop and try to find others, as much as possible.

 That is why the match_lines array will hold 3 lines: